Skip to content ↓

 What is 'Children's Mathematics' and why is it important?

-Children's own mathematics refers to children's thinking about aspects of mathematics, and is often triggered by their own enquiries.
+Children's mathematics refers to children's own thinking about aspects of mathematics, and is often triggered by their own enquiries.
 Babies self-enquire about the mathematical phenomena which are evident in their worlds, as they explore space and shape, beginning with feel, size and taste.
 As children grow and develop, they retain this drive, their natural curiosity leading them to experiment.
-They learn best when they explore in their own ways, the things that they are interested in (Athey, 1990).
+They learn best when they explore in their own ways, the things in which they are interested (Athey, 1990).
 Young children have a huge capacity to think and rethink their own lines of enquiry and ways of communicating, acting mathematically, through play and self-initiated exploration, talk and graphics.
 Children's Mathematical Graphics are an important aspect of Children's Mathematics.

 Children's Mathematical Graphics